 Making change often meets with resistance from the old attitudes that are the basis of negative conditioning.
 To cut through we will need stable new meditative insights.
 We generate these through the three wisdoms.

-We need meditative insight to change our mental conditioning.
+By using the three wisdoms, meditation develops understanding.
+We need to change our mental conditioning.
 Beyond this we need insight to free ourselves from conditioned existence and become enlightened.
 Attaining meditative insight involves progressing through three levels of wisdom.
 They are:

 (1) a wisdom arising from listening,